M1KUPRO67/M1KUPRO67/README.md

 ## Who am I?

-I am 16 years old and I love computers alot and I use linux because I enjoy it over the flex of useing arch.
+I love computers alot and I use linux because I enjoy it over the flex of useing arch.
 My profile is my nice conrner of the web!
 Sorry for spelling being bad alot I have dislexica.
 I have a strong intrest in FOSS im not a pureist tho.
 I really enjoy DOS and Linux!

 ## Why is my profile miku?